sebastiandotdev/query/.github/CONTRIBUTING.md

 ```

 Please ensure that the tests are passing when submitting a pull request.
 If
-you're adding new features to Rusty Fecther, please include tests.
+you're adding new features to Query, please include tests.